Personal Injury

 General Damages

+A second type of damages is what lawyers call "general damages."
+These consist of pain and suffering, and the intangible harm that results from any injury.
 Examples include physical pain that disrupts a person's normal life; inability to participate in sports, hobbies, and other common lifestyle activities; physical difficulties encountered in earning a living; psychological harm (emotional trauma); loss of consortium, love, and support.

 Punitive Damages

+Punitive damages are assessed against parties who act willfully, with malice, oppression, or fraud.
+Egregious conduct that somehow shocks or offends is generally necessary to support an award of punitive damages.
 Punitive damages are designed to punish the wrongdoer.
-In cases where punitive damages are assessed, the court looks in part to the wealth of the defendant to determine the propriety of a punitive damages finding.
+In cases where punitive damages are assessed, the court considers the wealth of the defendant to determine the propriety of a punitive damages finding.
 A fine of $10,000 may mean nothing to a billionaire, and may bankrupt a modest wage earner.

 Punitive damages are not available in negligence cases because negligence cases do not involve intentional actions or behavior.
 Punitive damages are, however, available in fraud cases because it is a claim that necessitates a showing of intent.
+Recognizing when and how such damages may be pursued can significantly impact the approach to your legal strategy, ensuring justice is fully realized where applicable.

 Documenting Evidence of Your Damages